cnilec/cnilec/README.md

-- 👋 Hi, I’m @cnilec
+- 👋 Hi, I’m @cnilec - Nilesh Chaudhari
 - 👀 I’m interested in solving problems for Humanity
-- 🌱 I’m currently learning how to effectively run a software factory
+- 🌱 I’m always learning on my jouney to effectively run a software factory
-- 💞️ I’m looking to collaborate on projects that can use my skills as a financial/payments expert and coder.
+- 💞️ I’m looking to collaborate on projects that can use my skills as a financial/payments expert and dev.
 - 📫 How to reach me - cnilec@gmail.com

 <!---